 I don't know if you remember this, but you and I chose to be friends.
-I didn't realize back then you hated birth control so much.
-Just because they came from you doesn't mean they come with you.
+I didn't realize back then that you hated birth control so much.
+Just because your children came from you doesn't mean they come with you.
 Please note: This includes your somewhat creepy husband.

 2) No matter what I get them, your gift to me will not be equal.

 Do the math!
-Trudging through the war zone that is Toys "R" Us for two Cabbage Patch Dolls and a Nintendo Wii does not come close to a mani & pedi gift certificate.
+Trudging through the war zone that is Toys "R" Us for two Cabbage Patch dolls and a Nintendo Wii does not come close to a mani-and-pedi gift certificate.
 I don't care if it includes gratuity.
-Let's face it, the single girl always gets screwed!
+Let's face it: The single girl always gets screwed!